doctorfree/Obsidian-Doctorfree/README.md

 ## Credit

-🎩 Hat tip to the [Night Owl Obsidian Theme](https://github.com/bencodezen/obsidian-night-owl-theme) for serving as the base theme I used to create this theme.
+🎩 Hat tip to the [Night Owl theme](https://github.com/bencodezen/obsidian-night-owl-theme) and the [Obsidianite theme](https://github.com/bennyxguo/Obsidian-Obsidianite) for serving as the base themes I used to create this theme.